jundalisay/superb/content/en/research/indian/gita/chapter-02.md

 <!-- Lives in the life undying! --> That which is, can never cease to be; that which is not, will not exist.

-To see this truth of both is theirs who part essence from accident, Substance from shadow.
+To see this truth of both is theirs who part essence from accident, substance from shadow.

-Indestructible,
-Learn thou!
+{{< /l >}}

+{{< l a="Krishna" >}}
-The Life is, spreading life through all;
+Learn that you are Indestructible.
+Life spreads life through all..
 It cannot anywhere, by any means, be anywise diminished, stayed, or changed.

 But for these fleeting frames which it informs with spirit deathless, endless, infinite, They perish. <!-- Let them perish, Prince! and fight! -->

 He who shall say, "Lo!
 I have slain a man!"

 He who shall think, "Lo!
 I am slain!" those both

 Know naught!
 Life cannot slay.
 Life is not slain!

 Never the spirit was born; the spirit shall cease to be never;
 Never was time it was not; End and Beginning are dreams!
 Birthless and deathless and changeless remaineth the spirit for ever;